RichardDooling/Entertainment_Law/Trademark/Trademark.md

 As alleged in the complaint,
 in one early scene in the Film the "four main characters are in Los Angeles International Airport before a flight to Thailand for the character Stu's bachelor party and wedding."

-"[A]s the characters are walking through the airport, a porter is pushing on a dolly what appears to be Louis Vuitton trunks, some hard-sided luggage, and two Louis Vuitton Keepall travel bags."
+"As the characters are walking through the airport, a porter is pushing on a dolly what appears to be Louis Vuitton trunks, some hard-sided luggage, and two Louis Vuitton Keepall travel bags."
 Alan, one of the characters, is carrying what appears to be a matching over-the-shoulder Louis Vuitton "Keepall" bag, but it is actually an infringing Diophy bag.
+Moments later,
-Moments later, Alan is seen sitting on a bench in the airport lounge and places his bag (i.e., the Diophy bag) on the empty seat next to him.
+Alan is seen sitting on a bench in the airport lounge and places his bag (i.e., the Diophy bag) on the empty seat next to him.
 Stu, who is sitting in the chair to the other side of the bag, moves the bag so that Teddy, Stu's future brother-in-law, can sit down between him and Alan.

 Alan reacts by saying:

 > "Careful that is ... that is a Lewis Vuitton."

 No other reference to Louis Vuitton or the Diophy bag is made after this point.

-After the movie was released in theaters, Louis Vuitton sent Warner Bros.' a cease and desist letter noting its objection to the use of the Diophy bag in the Film.
+After the movie was released in theaters,
+Louis Vuitton sent Warner Bros. a cease and desist letter noting its objection to the use of the Diophy bag in the Film.
 Despite being informed of its objection, on December 6, 2011, Warner Bros. released the Film in the United States on DVD and Blu-Ray.
-The complaint alleges that "many consumers believed the Diophy [b]ag" used in the Film "was, in fact, a genuine Louis Vuitton," and that Louis Vuitton consented to Warner Bros.' "misrepresentation" that the Diophy bag was a genuine Louis Vuitton product.
+The complaint alleges that
+"many consumers believed the Diophy bag" used in the Film
+"was, in fact, a genuine Louis Vuitton," and that Louis Vuitton consented to Warner Bros.
+"misrepresentation"
+that the Diophy bag was a genuine Louis Vuitton product.
 Louis Vuitton claims that its harm has been "exacerbated by the prominent use of the aforementioned scenes and the LVM Marks in commercials and advertisements for the [F]ilm," and that Alan's "Lewis Vuitton" line has "become an oft-repeated and hallmark quote from the movie."
-Louis Vuitton attaches to the complaint, as Exhibit E, what it claims are "[r]epresentative Internet references and blog excerpts" demonstrating that consumers mistakenly believe that the Diophy bag is a genuine Louis Vuitton bag.
+Louis Vuitton attaches to the complaint, as Exhibit E, what it claims are "representative Internet references and blog excerpts" demonstrating that consumers mistakenly believe that the Diophy bag is a genuine Louis Vuitton bag.

 #### B. The Present Motion